emmazzz/move-hackathon-tutorial/README.md

 ```

 ### Exercises
-There are two `TODO`s in our module, left as exercises for the reader:
+There is a `TODO` in our module, left as an exercise for the reader:
 - Implement `deposit` method.
-- Finish implementing `initialize` method.

-Solutions to these exercises can be found in `step_4_sol`.
+The solution to this exercise can be found in `step_4_sol`.

 **Bonus exercises**
-- Are there any issues or security loopholes with this code?
+- What would happen if we deposit too many tokens to a balance?
 - Is the initializer guaranteed to be called before anything else?
 If not, how can we
 change the code to provide this guarantee?